'Founding' in an open technical role is a signal you don't want that job

-- They will give you nothing like the equity associated with any reasonable definition of the word "Founder"
+- They will offer nothing close to the equity implied by any reasonable definition of the word Founder.

-In the best case the advertisers are using the word "Founding" to indicate how early they are on their journey, and that you (as the person applying) should understand all the positive (but mostly negative) connotations that has.
-This extends to point (1), as the advertsier is seeking to attach some kind of amorphous "title compenstation" to a role that is otherwise uncompetitive.
-You only add "Founding" to a job title if you need to and the need is rarely to the benefit of the person taking the role.
+In the best case, the advertiser is using the word Founding to signal how early they are in their journey, and expects applicants to understand the positive—but mostly negative—implications of that.
+This ties directly to point (1): the advertiser is attempting to attach an amorphous form of “title compensation” to a role that is otherwise uncompetitive.
+You add Founding to a job title only when you need to, and that need is rarely to the benefit of the person taking the role.

-In the worst case, it's a cynical attempt to hire someone to do a lot more than would be expected for someone taking the role sans "Founding" prefix, without compensating them for it.
-Join us as an engineer but you'll get the opportunity to do so much more (but please don't ask for more salary or equity, thx).
+In the worst case, the label is a cynical attempt to hire someone to do substantially more than would normally be expected for the role without the Founding prefix, while avoiding corresponding compensation.
+The implicit pitch is: Join us as an engineer and you’ll get the opportunity to do so much more—but please don’t ask for more salary or equity.

 Post-hoc "founding" titles

-Never be afraid to take the title in a business you've been an early member of, but never let an early business convince you a "founding" title confers material value before you take a job.
+Never be afraid to accept a founding title at a company where you genuinely were an early contributor.
+But never let an early-stage business convince you that a founding title has material value before you take the job.

 Related posts